micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

   rcl_subscription_t * sub2;
 } sub_trigger_object_t;
 ```
-The executor for the publishers, shall publish when any of corresponding timers for the publishers is ready.
+The executor for the publishers shall publish when any of corresponding timers for the publishers is ready.
 That is the or-logic.
-You could also use the predefined  `rclc_executor_trigger_any` trigger condition, but this example shows, how you can write your own trigger conditions.
+You could also use the predefined  `rclc_executor_trigger_any` trigger condition, but this example shows how you can write your own trigger conditions.

 In principle the condition gets a list of handles, the length of this list, and the pre-defined condition type, in this case we expect `pub_trigger_object_t`.
 First, the parameter `obj` is cased to this type (`comm_obj`).
 Then, each element of the handle list is checked for new data (or a timer is ready) by evaluating the field `handles[i].data_available` and its handle pointer is compared to the pointer of the communicatoin object.
 If at least one timer is ready, then the trigger condition returns true.
 ```C